Designing screenshot restriction for Whatsapp

 Privacy concerns have increasingly gained a broader public in recent years.
 That said, messaging apps are one of the main platforms debated regarding privacy issues, especially WhatsApp.
 Since it’s the most popular messaging app of the world, their new update on the terms of services stirred a huge debate on privacy.

-I started to work on this case study before the recent events, so this is not about the hot topic of the moment — data collection.
-However, even WhatsApp overcomes this crisis, I think they will still need new privacy features to earn back users’ trust.
+This case study is not about the hot topic of the moment — data collection.
+However, implementing new privacy features would help WhatsApp increase the trust level amongst the users.
 For instance, a privacy feature like Screenshot Restriction.

 As you know, taking screenshots leads to privacy issues very often.
 It’s easy peasy to take an image of a WhatsApp chat and use it for embarrassing someone.
 I thought creating an option to restrict screenshots would be a significant step to ensure users about their privacy.